Marathon des Sables

 The Fantasia Festival is not to be taken lightly.
 Berbers, the locals living in rural areas of Morocco, divide up into teams representing each of their villages.
 Teams then compete in riding horses and shooting muskets into the air.
 The village that wins gets a cash prize and the chance to brag about their winning status.

-Men and their relationships with their horses are the main point of the festival.
+Men and their relationships with their horses are the main points of the festival.
 Horsemanship is the driving force behind it and what inspires its organizers to hold the event every year.

 Fes Festival Of World Sacred Musicl

 1994 marked the first year of the Fes Festival Of World Sacred Music.
 From the beginning, the purpose of the festival was to strike peace among people of different religions.
 It is held in the city of Fes, which is an imperial, spiritual city and lasts 10 days.
 Various sites and monuments throughout Fes host events that are a part of the festivities.
 This includes Bab Al Makina, Batha Museum, and Bab Boujiloud.